Things to avoid when recovering from canal stenosis surgery

 - Anti-inflammatory medications (other than those specifically prescribed), which can delay the healing process

-- Sitting and remaining in the same position for more than 10-20 minutes at a time
+- Sitting and remaining in the same position for more than 10 to 20 minutes at a time

 - Swimming and soaking in a tub during the first two weeks after surgery

-- Lifting, bending, twisting and any other movements that stress the spine or cause pain
+- Bending, lifting and twisting or any other movements that stress the spine or cause pain

-- High-impact sports and other extreme activities like skiing, boating and riding horses, ATVs, tractors and amusement park rides
+- High-impact sports like football or hockey and other extreme activities like skiing and boating as well as riding horses, ATVs, tractors and amusement park rides

-Most patients have recovered sufficiently to drive and return to work within a few weeks after having canal stenosis surgery.
-However, the final determination should be made by the patient’s surgeon during a follow-up appointment.
+In the case of the minimally invasive spine surgery performed at Laser Spine Institute, 81 percent of patients report being able to return to work within three months after surgery.^ However, the final determination should be made by the patient’s surgeon during a follow-up appointment.
 The surgeon can also advise on when the patient can resume other activities.
-Typically, it takes a few months for the spinal bones to heal well, and healing process can continue for a up to a year after canal stenosis surgery.
+Typically, it takes a few months for the spinal bones to heal well, but the healing process varies for each individual case.

 For information on how canal stenosis can be treated with minimally invasive surgery, what to expect during recovery and the things to avoid, please contact Laser Spine Institute.
-Our orthopedic experts will be pleased to discuss our state-of-the-art procedures and provide a review of a recent MRI or CT scan.
-Our surgeons successfully perform more minimally invasive spine surgeries each month than any other spine surgery facility in the world, setting us apart as the leader in minimally invasive spine surgery.
+Our team will be pleased to discuss our procedures and provide a no-cost review of a recent MRI or CT scan.* Since 2005, we have helped more than 75,000 patients find relief from chronic neck or back pain, setting us apart as the leader in minimally invasive spine surgery.